Species Introduction

 Q: How do I properly acclimatise Blue Moscow Guppies to my aquarium?

-Acclimatising Blue Moscow Guppies is critical to their survival.
-Begin by floating the sealed bag in your aquarium for 15-20 minutes, allowing the temperature to equalise.
-Next, gradually mix a small amount of aquarium water into the bag every 5 minutes over the course of an hour.
-This process helps them adjust to the water parameters.
-Finally, gently release them into the tank using a net to avoid adding bag water, which may contain harmful substances.
-This careful approach minimises stress and promotes a successful transition.
+Acclimatising your Blue Moscow Guppies is crucial for their health.
+Start by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
+Then, gradually mix a small amount of tank water into the bag every 5-10 minutes for about an hour.
+This process helps the guppies adjust to the new water parameters.
+Finally, use a net to transfer the guppies into the tank, discarding the bag water to prevent contaminants from entering your aquarium.
+This gradual approach minimises stress and enhances their chances of thriving.

 ✓ Expert Tip